KTH-Library/kontarion/README.md

 If you are a developer or system administrator, you might be interested in building it from source, extending it or downloading and running `kontarion` locally.

-This requires that you have [installed Docker Community Edition](https://docs.docker.com/v17.09/engine/installation/) installed.
+This requires that you have [installed Docker Community Edition](https://docs.docker.com/v17.09/engine/installation/).

 Once you have `docker` installed, to start `kontarion` locally, link a local volume (in this example, the current working directory, `$(pwd)`) to the container, start it and point your browser to it with these CLI commands: